thoth-station/thamos/Documentation/ImageAnalysisApi.md

 # create an instance of the API class
 api_instance = thamos.swagger_client.ImageAnalysisApi()
-environment_name = 'environment_name_example' # str | Software environment name for build for which analyses should be retrieved.
+environment_name = 'environment_name_example' # str | Software environment name for run for which analyses should be retrieved.

 try:
     # List analyses for the given software environment for build.